whamtet/simpleui/doc/advanced_usage.md

 ### Transforming parameters to JSON

-htmx submits all parameters as a flat map, however we can use the above `path` scheme to transform it into nested json for database access etc.  Simply call `simpleui.form/json-params`
+htmx submits all parameters as a flat map, however we can use the `path` components stack to transform it into nested json for database access etc.  Simply call `simpleui.form/json-params`

 ```clojure
 (json-params